kord/DungeonsAndDiagrams/README.md

 This is an original puzzle by [Zachtronics](https://en.wikipedia.org/wiki/Zachtronics) from the game [Last Call BBS](https://www.zachtronics.com/last-call-bbs/).
 I dug it so I recreated it for fun.

+## Features

+- Arbitrary sized puzzled on the original scheme.
+- Every produced puzzle has exactly one solution.
+- Individual puzzles shareable by url.
+- Pleasing wall/floor marking in the style of the original.
+- Infinte undo.
+- Single-page static site with all of the computing done in your browser.

+## Non-features

+- Bad graphic design.
+- Couldn't figure out a good way to build it for touchscreens.
+Use a mouse.

 ## Links